nomeata/haskell-for-readers/haskell-for-readers.md

 ### Recursive data types

-It it worth pointing out that it is completely fine to haven a constructor argument of the type that we are currently defining.
+It it worth pointing out that it is completely fine to have a constructor argument of the type that we are currently defining.
 This way, we obtain a *recursive data type*, and this is the foundation for many important data structures, in particular lists and trees of various sorts.
 Here is a simple example, a binary tree with numbers on all internal nodes:
 ```haskell
 data Tree = Leaf | Node Integer Tree Tree
 ```